 Reports by Tony Ryma

-Tony Ryma is the co-anchor of CTV News Northern Ontario's noon and five p.m. newscasts.
+Tony Ryma is the co-anchor of CTV News Northern Ontario's five p.m. newscast.

 Tony has worked as a reporter in both Manitoba and Saskatchewan, before settling in Northern Ontario.

 Throughout his career, Tony has had the chance to cover major floods, royal visits and cover many of the elections over his twenty-six years in broadcasting.

 Tony started his career in broadcasting shortly after graduating from the Northern Alberta Institute of Technology at InterMountain Television in Dauphin, Manitoba where he reported and anchored the news, weather and sports.
 From there he moved onto CTV Yorkton where he continued in a similar role.
 The return to his native Saskatchewan allowed him to cover the Queen’s visit to Yorkton in 1987.

 Soon after, Tony made the move to CTV Northern Ontario in Sault Ste.
 Marie where he reported and anchored before becoming News Director in 1994.
 While working in Sault Ste.
 Marie, Tony covered the presidential visit by George Bush Sr. to Sault Ste.
 Marie, Michigan.
 He also covered the floods of 1996 that affected Chapleau and other parts of the north as well as the Station Mall roof collapse.

 In 2000, Tony became a municipal city councillor in Sault Ste.
 Marie, a position he held for two years.